Charlotte, North Carolina: Climate

-Charlotte is directly in the path of subtropical moisture from the Gulf of Mexico as it heads up the eastern seaboard, thus the city receives ample precipitation throughout the year but also many clear, sunny days; precipitation is generally less frequent in autumn than in spring.
+Charlotte is directly in the path of subtropical moisture from the Gulf of Mexico as it heads up the eastern seaboard, thus the city receives ample precipitation throughout the year but also many clear, sunny days.
+Precipitation is generally less frequent in autumn than in spring.
 On average, Charlotte receives 43.60 in of precipitation annually, evenly distributed throughout the year.
 Annual precipitation has historically ranged from 26.23 in in 2001 to 68.44 in in 1884.

-There is an average of 3.5 in of snow, mainly in January and February and rarely December or March, with more frequent ice storms and sleet mixed in with rain; seasonal snowfall has historically ranged from trace amounts in 2011–12 to 22.6 in in 1959–60.
+There is an average of 3.5 in of snow, mainly in January and February and rarely December or March, with more frequent ice storms and sleet mixed in with rain.
+Seasonal snowfall has historically ranged from no snowfall in 2022-23 and 2023-24 to 22.6 in in 1959–60.
 Snow and ice storms can have a major impact on the area, as they often pull tree limbs down onto power lines and make driving hazardous.
-Snow has been recorded a small number of times in April, most recently, April 2, 2019.
+Snow has been recorded a small number of times in April, most recently on April 2, 2019.